ark-lang/ark-docs/structures.md

     person: Person;
     default(person);

-The above will set the person variable to use the Person type's default values, if you do not set a default to structure, it will be initialized with garbage values.
+The above will set the person variable to use the Person type's default values.
+If we do not use the default statement on a structure, the structures members will not have their memory zeroed out, thus causing them to contain random values.